Welcome back Year 6!

 PE sessions will take place on Wednesday afternoons.
-This half term our focus will be on Athletics.
 Remember to arrive in school each Wednesday in full PE kit and trainers or pumps.
 You will remain in your PE kit for the entire day.
 PE kit must consist of black leggings or tracksuit bottoms and a red school PE top or plain red t-shirt

 Snack & Water

-If you have any queries or just want to chat about your child's progress, feel free to make an appointment with Mrs Thompson in the school office.
+If you have any queries or just want to chat about your child's progress, feel free to make an appointment with the school office.